qossmic/deptrac/README.md

 - enforcing naming conventions
 - ...

-typically software has more than just one view, it's totally fine to use multiple depfiles, to take care about different architectural views.
+Typically software has more than just one view, it's totally fine to use multiple depfiles, to take care about different architectural views.

 ## Collectors
-deptrac groups nodes in the ast to different layers. collectors decides if a node (class) is part of a layer. from time to time deptrac will support more collectors out of the box and will provide an easy way to extend deptrac with custom collectors.
+Deptrac groups nodes in the ast to different layers.
+Collectors decides if a node (class) is part of a layer.
+From time to time deptrac will support more collectors out of the box and will provide an easy way to extend deptrac with custom collectors.

 ### "className" Collector
-most examples are using the className collector. the className collector allows collecting classes by the full qualified name (namespace + class).
+Most examples are using the className collector.
+The className collector allows collecting classes by the full qualified name (namespace + class).

 example: